Stanford Sierra Camp

 Stanford Sierra Camp is a summer camp primarily attended by Stanford University alumni and their children, and acquaintances, at Fallen Leaf Lake, California.
 The camp consists of a 20 acre lakefront mountain property at 6,300' above sea level and is owned and operated by the Stanford University Alumni Association.
 Activities include hiking, kayaking on Fallen Leaf Lake, arts and crafts, tennis, volleyball, basketball, swimming, dancing, singing, and dining in the lodges overlooking the lake.

 History

-The Fallen Leaf Lodge, built in 1896 by Stanford alumnus William Wightman Price, was purchased from the Price descendants in 1968 by the Stanford University Alumni Association to become the Stanford Sierra Camp.
+The Fallen Leaf Lodge was originally built in 1906 by Stanford alumnus William Wightman Price.
+The camp was purchased from the Price descendants in 1968 by the Stanford University Alumni Association to become the Stanford Sierra Camp.

 Now private, preference is given to both the families of alumni and families that have used the camp in the past.
 More than 75% of the camp's residents are repeat visitors.

 Stanford Sierra camp houses 60 families each week 13 weeks in a row.